-- Assess the site using soil maps, detailed topographic data and information on planned cultivation to identify drainage needs. - Assess the layout and condition of any existing drainage system; and plan any restoration work to reduce the risk of erosion and sediment run-off. - Plan the drain layout in relation to pathways of water movement, existing drains and local watercourses, starting with cut-off drains and then cross-drains.
+- Assess the site using soil maps, detailed topographic data, and information on planned cultivation to identify drainage needs. - Assess the layout and condition of any existing drainage system; and plan any restoration work to reduce the risk of erosion and sediment run-off. - Plan the drain layout in relation to pathways of water movement, existing drains, and local watercourses, starting with cut-off drains and then cross-drains. - Operations are adapted or suspended if weather or ground conditions deteriorate.